-Please contact the office for all refills; most refills will be called in within 24 to 48 hours.
+Please contact the office for all refills; most refills will be called in within 48 to 72 business hours.

 8. Which hospitals are your physicians affiliated with?

-Garden City Hospital, Botsford Hospital and St. Mary’s Hospital
+Beaumont Hospital Farmington Hills, Garden City Hospital, and St. Mary’s Hospital

 9. Can I get an appointment with your office the same day I call?